-By Rabbi Yair Hoffman for 5TJT.COM
+By Rabbi Yair Hoffman for Five Towns Jewish Home

-The Bas Mitzvah celebration has had an interesting history.
+The Bat Mitzvah celebration has had an interesting history.
 Some communities celebrate the Bas Mitzvah quietly and in the home.
 In other communities, the standards are that they be celebrated in halls and must be catered affairs.
 Regardless of how they are celebrated, it would be worthwhile to get a background on what the Bas Mitzvah is all about.

 Earlier Adulthood